timescale/docs/promscale/about-promscale.md

 connector.
 If you have custom metrics data, that is not in the Prometheus data model format, you can use the Promscale JSON streaming format to store data in Promscale.
-This offers PromQL for querying metrics from the connector, SQL querying from database.
+This offers PromQL for querying metrics from the connector, and SQL querying from the database.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/promscale-arch.png" alt="Promscale architecture diagram"/>